 Gashee exists in both topical and oral forms.
 In my practice, when it is used, it is used as part of a broader plan, not as a standalone promise.

-Gashee is designed to support the scalp environment as part of a broader hair loss program.
+Important note: Gashee is designed to support the scalp environment as part of a broader hair loss program.
 It is not intended to diagnose, treat, cure, or prevent disease.
+Individual results vary.

 The bigger point: stop guessing.
 Start staging.